The Gardens After Dark

 LED lighting is expensive, and advances in outdoor-rated LED technology have been slow to arrive on the scene.
 Most crucially, the quality of light isn’t as inviting, often displaying a very cold colour temperature, or to be so bright as to be overwhelming.
 The exception to this is in our new fountain lighting systems.
 Both the Ross Fountain and Dragon Fountain are equipped with new programmable, colour changing LED lighting systems.
 This versatile equipment has been utilized to create striking colours and design beautiful scenes in the waters of each fountain.

 Like gardening, the lighting for The Gardens is an artistic endeavor.
 It’s not uniformly lit like a stadium, but is designed to selectively illuminate and accentuate particular features, highlighting the beauty by surrounding it with areas of shadow.
-What you see by day is different than what you see at night.
+What you see by day is different from what you see at night.

 Learn more about Night Illuminations here.